ZackMurry/docs-hotkey/README.md

-# docs-hotkey
+# Docs Hotkey

- A Chrome extension that allows for creating hotkeys with Google Docs
+Docs Hotkey is a Chrome extension for easily styling content on Google Docs with hotkeys.